8 Expert-Backed Relaxation Techniques For When Life Gets Stressful

 Because our brains process stressors differently from other people's brains, there is no one-technique-fits-all approach.
 Instead, Michaelides suggests entering the process of practicing relaxation with a growth mindset and figuring out which ones land for you:

 When you're stressed, your heart rate speeds up and your breathing quickens.
-This limits the amount of oxygen the rest of our organs receive.
-Research shows that consciously changing the way you breathe can send a signal to the parasympathetic nervous system and trigger relaxation, slowing the heart rate and improving blood flow to the rest of the body.
+This limits the amount of oxygen the rest of our organs2 receive.
+Research shows that consciously changing the way you breathe can send a signal to the parasympathetic nervous system and trigger relaxation3, slowing the heart rate and improving blood flow to the rest of the body.

 Brown notes, "If [you're] uncomfortable with silence or being still, [you] probably shouldn't choose meditation or any kind of technique where noise isn't involved."

 Reconnecting with the body can also be incredibly helpful for those experiencing stress.
 The intention with somatic movements is to pay close attention to what is happening in your body as you move it around.

 "In a time when we are so disconnected and distracted by devices and choose to avoid uncomfortable situations," starts Capanna-Hodge, "it's a tool that builds resiliency within the mind and helps people cope with stressors instead of avoiding them."

 The slower, the better is a good rule of thumb.
 Restorative yoga, dance, and mobility training are a few of many somatic movements that release the tension in your body.

 When you're stressed, the body produces higher levels of cortisol.
 While it's unclear how effective a one-and-done massage session is, a scientific review in the journal Evidence Based Complementary Alternative Medicine5 found that repeated visits with a massage therapist may help lower cortisol levels, lower blood pressure, and loosen tension in the body.